Skip to content

 FastAPI

-The modified FastAPI application instance with the required middleware and authentication routes.
+The modified FastAPI application instance with the required middlewares and authentication routes.

 Source code in docs/rs-server/services/common/rs_server_common/middlewares.py